 This is the place where prospective and incoming students can come to find information about Wilfrid Laurier University and Aboriginal Student Services!
-This page will have links to admission, program and event information as well as information on where Kandice Baptiste, the Aboriginal Students' Recruitment and Retention Officer, is traveling to!
+This page will have links to admission, program and event information as well as information on where the Aboriginal Students' Recruitment and Outreach Officer is traveling to!

 Pre-admission counseling to prospective students about admission policies, funding, and program planning is available to anyone interested in learning more about academic programs at Laurier's Waterloo or Brantford campus.
-Kandice can also help with career planning and helping students find information on other institutions as well.
-However, Kandice cannot assess transcripts for transfer credit or admissions.
-She is available for any student questions so please don't hesitate to contact her!
+We can also help with career planning and helping students find information on other institutions as well.
+However, we cannot assess transcripts for transfer credit or admissions.
+She is available for any student questions so please don't hesitate to contact us!

 When asked about the Aboriginal Student Centre:

 "It offers a place for us to get the sense of community we might not get in the classroom setting, great employees also work tirelessly for their students."

 "The centre gives me a sense of home, a place for me to feel comfortable.
 There is no other school I would rather be at, simply because of Melissa and the centre."

 "The Aboriginal Student Centre was like my second home, it allowed me to access my culture, and provided me with academic help."

 "It is a place to hang out and feel welcome where you are not a minority.
 You can stay connected to your culture while not being on the reserve.
 It helped me academically to stay motivated and get the best grades possible."

 "A program to help you discover new experiences, help you reach your goals, help you recognize the right path for yourself, and to give you a sense of trust, comfort, and community in an unfamiliar / new environment."